kapteyn-astro/kapteyn/SPHINX/allsky.rst

 In the title of the plots we refer to the figure numbers in Calabretta's article
 `Representations of celestial coordinates in FITS <http://www.atnf.csiro.au/people/mcalabre/WCS/ccs.pdf>`_.
-The figure numbers for the plots itself correspond to the figure numbers in this code of :download:`allsky.py <EXAMPLES/allsky.py>`.

 Note that the labels along the enclosing plot rectangle only indicate the types for the longitude and latitude axes and their main direction.